-In this article, we’ll cover everything that you need to know about running with your dog to make sure that you are making the best decision for Fido!
-We’ll discuss first the characteristics to look for to determine if your dog can run and if so, how far.
+In this article, we’ll cover everything you need to know about running with your dog to make sure that you are making the best decision for Fido!
+We’ll discuss first the characteristics to look for to determine if your dog can run, and if so, how far.

 Check Your Breed